For Enquiry: 93450 45466

 70. Is the class declaration that follows accurate?

-The JDK (Java Development Kit) is primarily used for development purposes It is not necessary for a machine to run a Java programme.
+The JDK (Java Development Kit) is primarily used for development purposes It is not necessary for a machine to run a Java program.
 Instead, only the JRE (Java Runtime Environment) is necessary for running Java programs.

-To help you improve your knowledge, we provide you with these Java Questions and Answers.
+To help you improve your knowledge, we provide you with these Java questions and answers.

 72. What makes a comparison using the equals method and the == operator different?

-When two string objects are compared and their contents are found to be identical, the equals() function returns true.
+When two string objects are compared, and their contents are found to be identical, the equals() function returns true.
 On the other hand, the == operator compares the references of the two string objects in Java.

 In the below example, the equals() given that the two string objects it returns include the same values.
 However, the == operator returns false as the two string objects are referencing different objects:

-String str1 = "Hello World";
+String str1 ="Hello World";

-String str2 = "Hello World";
+String str2 ="Hello World";

 System.out.println("str1 and str2 are similar in terms of values");